deriv-com/champion-trader/src/components/Chart/README.md

 | className | string | Optional CSS class for the component. |

 ## Implementation Details

-### WebSocket Integration
-- Uses the `useMarketWebSocket` hook with a hardcoded instrument ID of `"R_100"`.
-- WebSocket events such as connection, price updates, and errors are logged to the console.
-- The UI displays the current market price and a disconnected message when the connection is lost.

 ### Chart Visualization
 - Implements the lightweight-charts library for dynamic price visualization.